Are you completing all the critical tasks that fall under the umbrella of an IT security audit?

 Role-based access controls restrict user access based on their role within the organization.
 You can think of these controls as putting employees on a need-to-know basis, providing access to the internal systems they need to do their job without giving every employee the admin “keys to the kingdom.”

 During an IT audit, you will want to evaluate any changes to employee roles and access rights to ensure that the role-based access controls are configured properly.
+It's also crucial to extend this scrutiny beyond digital realms and consider conducting a thorough physical security audit to guarantee comprehensive protection against potential vulnerabilities.

 3) Data backup and disaster recovery